-1. ICICI Bank and HDFC Bank are the two leading private sector banks in India which strive to provide variety of financial services to their customers (as shown on page no. 54-91) as per their requirements and needs.
+ICICI Bank and HDFC Bank are the two leading private sector banks in India which strive to

 - 2. In the study it was found that saving bank accounts dominates the types of accounts held by respondents (Table 4.1.7).
 In case of ICICI Bank 86.23% customers operated saving accounts while for HDFC Bank customers it was 81.74%.
 Only 13.77% of ICICI Bank customers operated others accounts i.e. fixed accounts 6.76%, recurring deposit account 2.41% and saving& fixed accounts (4.59%) while only 18.26% of HDFC bank customers operated others accounts i.e. was fixed accounts 9.58%, recurring deposit account 1.5% and saving& fixed accounts 7.18%.
 No respondent was found to be operate current account, the only reason, as per respondents is no interest paid in this account (Table 4.1.7). - 3.
 The opinion of customers regarding factors for selection of a bank was obtained on the basis of 22 factors as shown in table 4.1.8.
 It was clear that 54.34% respondents of ICICI bank and 54.49% respondents of HDFC Bank considered ATM as the most important factor for selection of a bank.
-The next important factors were quick solutions of the problems (41.04%), variety of services (40.51%), guality of services (39.04%) and on-line computer services (36.89%).
+The next important factors were quick solutions of the problems (41.04%), variety of services (40.51%), quality of services (39.04%) and on-line computer services (36.89%).
 It was also observed from the same table that rate of interest, individual attention to customers, minimum deposit amount, locker facilities and ethical conducts of banks were not so important factors for a customer for selection of a bank.